isomerpages/govtech-stp/pages/This is an unpublished test page.md

   </tbody>
 </table>

-For more information, please refer to the TraceTogether <a href="https://support.tracetogether.gov.sg/hc/en-sg/articles/360043735573-How-do-I-set-up-the-TraceTogether-App-">website</a>.

-If you require assistance on how to download and activate the TraceTogether app, please email <a href="mailto:support@tracetogether.gov.sg">support@tracetogether.gov.sg</a>.
+If you require assistance on how to download and activate the TraceTogether app, please refer to the <a href="https://support.tracetogether.gov.sg/hc/en-sg/articles/360043735573-How-do-I-set-up-the-TraceTogether-App-" target="_blank">TraceTogether website</a> or email <a href="mailto:support@tracetogether.gov.sg">support@tracetogether.gov.sg</a>.

 #### 3. I have downloaded the TraceTogether app, but I cannot activate the app.
 What should I do?

 Please check that your app has been updated to the latest version.

 You can activate your app only <u>after</u> clearing Singapore immigration.
-There might be a short lag time between after your have cleared immigration and before you can activate the app.
+There might be a short lag time between after you have cleared immigration and before you can activate the app.

 If you still are unable to activate your app after immigration clearance, it could be because you did not register your profile with the same identification number, nationality and date of birth as those shown in the passport that you have used to enter Singapore.
-If so, follow the instructions to be navigated back to the Holding Screen.
+If so, please follow the instructions to be navigated back to the Holding Screen.

 You can edit your passport details by clicking the ‘edit’ button on the Holding Screen, as indicated below.